Rough sound waves in $3D$ compressible Euler flow with vorticity: Preliminary energy and elliptic estimates

 \subsection{\texorpdfstring{Proof of Proposition~\ref{P:PRELIMINARYENERGYANDELLIPTICESTIMATES}}{Proof of Proposition ref P:PRELIMINARYENERGYANDELLIPTICESTIMATES}}

 We first note that the estimates for the terms

 on LHS~\eqref{E:BASICH2ENERGYESTIMATE} follow once we have obtained the desired estimates for the remaining terms on LHS~\eqref{E:BASICH2ENERGYESTIMATE}.
-The reason is that these time-derivative-involving terms can be bounded by $\lesssim$ the sum of products of the other terms on LHS~\eqref{E:BASICH2ENERGYESTIMATE} by using the equations of Prop.\,\ref{P:GEOMETRICWAVETRANSPORT} to solve for the relevant time derivatives in terms of spatial derivatives and then using the product estimates of Lemma~\ref{L:PRELIMINARYPRODUCTANDCOMMUTATORESTIMATES} as well as our bootstrap assumption that the compressible Euler solution is contained in $\mathfrak{K}$ (i.e., \eqref{E:BOOTSOLUTIONDOESNOTESCAPEREGIMEOFHYPERBOLICITY}); we omit these straightforward details.
-Thus, it suffices to bound the remaining terms on LHS~\eqref{E:BASICH2ENERGYESTIMATE}.
+The reason is that these time-derivative-involving terms can be bounded by $\lesssim$ the sum of products of the other terms on LHS~\eqref{E:BASICH2ENERGYESTIMATE} by using the equations of Prop.\,\ref{P:GEOMETRICWAVETRANSPORT} to solve for the relevant time derivatives in terms of spatial derivatives and then using standard product estimates as well as our bootstrap assumption that the compressible Euler solution is contained in $\mathfrak{K}$ (i.e., \eqref{E:BOOTSOLUTIONDOESNOTESCAPEREGIMEOFHYPERBOLICITY}); we omit these straightforward details.
+Thus, it suffices for us to bound the remaining terms on LHS~\eqref{E:BASICH2ENERGYESTIMATE}.

-To proceed, we commute the equations of Prop.\,\ref{P:GEOMETRICWAVETRANSPORT} with up to one spatial derivative, appeal to Def.\,\ref{D:RENORMALIZEDCURLOFSPECIFICVORTICITY}, consider Remark~\ref{R:SIMPLEWAYTOTHINKOFVORTICITYANDENTROPYGRADIENT}, and use the bootstrap assumption \eqref{E:BOOTSOLUTIONDOESNOTESCAPEREGIMEOFHYPERBOLICITY}, thereby deducing that for $\Psi \in \lbrace \LogDensity, v^1, v^2, v^3, \Ent \rbrace$, we have the following pointwise estimates:
+To proceed, we commute the equations of Prop.\,\ref{P:GEOMETRICWAVETRANSPORT} with up to one spatial derivative, appeal to Def.\,\ref{D:MODIFIEDFLUIDVARIABLES}, consider Remark~\ref{R:SIMPLEWAYTOTHINKOFVORTICITYANDENTROPYGRADIENT}, and use the bootstrap assumption \eqref{E:BOOTSOLUTIONDOESNOTESCAPEREGIMEOFHYPERBOLICITY}, thereby deducing that for $\Psi \in \lbrace \LogDensity, v^1, v^2, v^3, \Ent \rbrace$, we have the following pointwise estimates:

-We clarify that in deriving \eqref{E:POINTWISEONCECOMMUTEDCURLVORTANDDIVGRADENTINTERMSOFMODVARIABLES}, we used Def.\,\ref{D:RENORMALIZEDCURLOFSPECIFICVORTICITY} to algebraically solve for $\curl \vortrenormalized$ and $\dive \GradEnt$.
+We clarify that in deriving \eqref{E:POINTWISEONCECOMMUTEDCURLVORTANDDIVGRADENTINTERMSOFMODVARIABLES}, we used Def.\,\ref{D:MODIFIEDFLUIDVARIABLES} to algebraically solve for $\curl \vortrenormalized$ and $\dive \GradEnt$.

-Using the estimates \eqref{E:ONCECOMMUTEDWAVEQUATIONS}-\eqref{E:ONCECOMMUTEDTOPORDERTRANSPORT}, we will derive estimates for the ``controlling quantity'' $\controlling_2(t)$ defined by
+Using the estimates \eqref{E:ONCECOMMUTEDWAVEQUATIONS}--\eqref{E:ONCECOMMUTEDTOPORDERTRANSPORT}, we will derive estimates for the ``controlling quantity'' $\controlling_2(t)$ defined by

 We will prove the following two estimates: